acnicholas/scaddins/README.md

  * [**SCexport**](https://bitbucket.org/anicholas/scaddins/wiki/SCexport):
-    A export utility to export PDF, DWG and DWG with a predefined naming scheme.
+    A export utility to export PDF, DWG and DWF with a predefined naming scheme.
     SCexport also includes other goodies like bulk sheet renaming and bulk revision(ing).

  * [**SCaos**](https://bitbucket.org/anicholas/scaddins/wiki/SCaos):